thapelomagqazana/thapelomagqazana/README.md

 ## ⚡️ Passions Beyond Code:

+- Football
+- Quentin Tarantino films
-[Football, Quentin Tarantino movies, Listening to tech Podcasts like Lex Fridman, Jazz and Deep house music while coding]
+- Listening to tech Podcasts like Lex Fridman
+- Jazz and Deep house music while coding

-## Open Doors
+## Currently Looking:
 Seeking backend/systems roles in Java and Python where I can flex my code muscles and build impactful solutions.

+##Let's Connect!

+I'm always eager to collaborate, learn, and share knowledge.
+Feel free to reach out:

+Chat and collaborate about tech: www.linkedin.com/in/thapelo-magqazana-90632a174